 Raspberry Pi: Raspbian Wi-Fi Lower MAC Driver Example

-The WF200/WFM200 Wi-Fi Expansion Boards are the best and fastest way to explore the capabilities of the WF(M)200 Wi-Fi Transceivers.
+The WF200/WFM200 Wi-Fi Expansion Boards are the best to explore the capabilities of the WF(M)200 Wi-Fi Transceivers.
 The kits contain an expansion board that can be connected to a Rapsberry Pi 2B, 3B, 3B+ or 4B.
 The expansion board allows the Raspberry Pi MCU to connect to a WF(M)200 Wi-Fi part, which can connect to Wi-Fi networks, but also be an Access Point to which other devices can connect.